TreeKat71/30DaysOfAirflow/day7_mail_oper/README.md

 What's Next
 ------------
-Right now, we will get an email with useless content when the value > 3000.
+Right now, we will get an email when the value > 3000.
 <br>
-What if I do want to know the exact value.
+What if my colleagues/friends also want to get the alert email.
+It may not be a good way to hard code the list of recipients. (you may change it frequently)
 <br>
-In the next section, I will introduce feature **XCom** and why we need this.
+In the next section, I will introduce feature **Variable** and how to use it.